-Though the AD7685 has a reduced number of pins, it offers substantial flexibility in its serial interface modes.
+Though the AD7686 has a reduced number of pins, it offers flexibility in its serial interface modes.

-The AD7685, when in $\overline{\text{CS}}$ mode, is compatible with SPI, QSPI, digital hosts, and DSPs, e.g., Blackfin\ ADSP-BF53x or ADSP-219x.
+The AD7686, when in $\overline{\text{CS}}$ mode, is compatible with SPI, QSPI, digital hosts, and DSPs, for example, Blackfin® ADSP-BF53x or ADSP-219x.
 This interface can use either 3-wire or 4-wire.
-A 3-wire interface using the CNV, SCK, and SDO signals minimizes wiring connections, useful, for instance, in isolated applications.
+A 3-wire interface using the CNV, SCK, and SDO signals minimizes wiring connections useful, for instance, in isolated applications.
 A 4-wire interface using the SDI, CNV, SCK, and SDO signals allows CNV, which initiates the conversions, to be independent of the readback timing (SDI).
 This is useful in low jitter sampling or simultaneous sampling applications.

-The AD7685, when in chain mode, provides a daisy-chain feature using the SDI input for cascading multiple ADCs on a single data line similar to a shift register.
+The AD7686, when in chain mode, provides a daisy chain feature using the SDI input for cascading multiple ADCs on a single data line similar to a shift register.

 The mode in which the part operates depends on the SDI level when the CNV rising edge occurs.
-The $\overline{CS}$ mode is selected if SDI is high and the chain mode is selected if SDI is low.
+The $\overline{\text{CS}}$ mode is selected if SDI is high and the chain mode is selected if SDI is low.
 The SDI hold time is such that when SDI and CNV are connected together, the chain mode is always selected.

-In either the $\overline{\text{CS}}$ mode or the chain mode, the AD7685 offers the flexibility to optionally force a start bit in front of the data bits.
+In either mode, the AD7686 offers the flexibility to optionally force a start bit in front of the data bits.
 This start bit can be used as a BUSY signal indicator to interrupt the digital host and trigger the data reading.
 Otherwise, without a BUSY indicator, the user must time out the maximum conversion time prior to readback.

-The BUSY indicator feature is enabled as follows:
+The BUSY indicator feature is enabled as: